rcrespo808/game_test/README.md

-# 3x3 Grid Runner
+# Grid Runner

-A minimalist Phaser 3 game with a 3x3 grid, sliding triangle hazards, and geometric aesthetics.
+A rhythm-based grid runner game built with Phaser 3, where players navigate a grid while avoiding hazards that spawn in sync with MIDI music.
+Features dynamic difficulty settings and MIDI-driven gameplay.

 ## How to Run